States That Energy Cannot Be Created Or Destroyed

 Understanding the different forms of energy and how they transform is crucial to grasping the conservation of energy.
 Here are some common forms of energy:

-- Kinetic Energy: The energy of motion.
+• Kinetic Energy: The energy of motion.
 Any object in motion has kinetic energy, which depends on its mass and velocity.
-For example, a moving car or a spinning top possesses kinetic energy.
+As an example, a moving car or a spinning top possesses kinetic energy.

 Energy transformations occur constantly in the world around us.
-For example, when you turn on a light bulb, electrical energy is converted into light and heat.
-When you ride a bicycle, your body converts chemical energy from food into kinetic energy, which propels the bike forward.
+As an example, when you turn on a light bulb, electrical energy is converted into light and heat.
+That's why when you ride a bicycle, your body converts chemical energy from food into kinetic energy, which propels the bike forward.
 In each of these transformations, the total amount of energy remains constant.

 Implications and Applications